-Any employee who discovers a violation of this Policy shall immediately notify the Chief Financial Officer, Chief Experience Officer and the Vice President of Human Resources.
+Any employee who discovers a violation of this Policy shall immediately notify the Chief Financial Officer, Chief Experience Officer, , the Senior Vice President of Human Resources, and Director of Human Resources.
 Any employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.
 Employees using Association computer systems for defamatory, illegal, or fraudulent purposes also are subject to civil liability and/or criminal prosecution.